Le-Khuong/c-stuff/README.md

 # c-stuff
-# this repo contain all of by submission in oj.vnoi.info
+# this repo contain all of by submission on oj.vnoi.info